rnmp/rnmp/src/content/blog/2022/why-i-made-an-anti-productivity-app.md

 # It’s not really about “productivity” anyway

 I mentioned how the current spectrum of "tools for thought" focus on making you feel accomplished and knowledgeable because those are the typical associations we make with "productivity".
-We typically use them exclusively for work but rarely to capture random thoughts, moments, or to keep track of places we want to revisit, physically or virtually.
+We typically use them _exclusively_ for work but rarely to capture random thoughts, moments, or to keep track of places we want to revisit, physically or virtually.

 I believe creative thinkers are less interested in building a robust and complex "second brain" when they already have big ideas and priorities in life.
 We simply don’t want to lose track of what matters to us.
 We want to make room for it.
-This should make us feel present, whether that’s on a weekday at work and writing our next big idea, or on the weekend checking out new music.
-Being present helps us better observe and understand ourselves.
+This should make us feel _present_, whether that’s on a weekday at work and writing our next big idea, or on the weekend checking out new music.
+Being _present_ helps us better _observe_ and understand ourselves.

 # Wrapping up